Welcome to coaching!

 -

-- Register as a Volunteer in InLeague, choose Head or Assistant Coach in your Volunteer Preferences and select which division(s) in which you would like to coach
+- Apply to Volunteer through InLeague, choose Head or Assistant Coach in your Volunteer Preferences and select which division(s) in which you would like to coach

 - Tell your Division Coach Administrator (DCA) that you would like to coach that season